-The figure (7.4) compares the interferences factor values obtained with the two methods.
+Figure (7.4) compares the interferences factor values obtained with the two methods.
 The X coordinate represents the interference factor values given by the simulation method and the Y coordinate represents the ones obtained with the fluid model.
 The simulations and fluid values obtained (orange squares) are fitted according to a linear regression (black dotted line).
-Its analytical expression, Y=1.05X, shows that the two methods give very close values, with a great precision (correlation coefficient 0.99).
+Its analytical expression, Y=1.05X, shows that the two methods give very close values, with a good precision (correlation coefficient 0.99).

-The figure (7.5) shows moreover that the simulated values of the interference factor (X) are close to the fluid analytical ones (points), for each angle between $-60^{\circ}$ to $60^{\circ}$ (beam width) and whatever the distances r (from 0 to 1000 m).
+Figure (7.5) shows moreover that the simulated values of the interference factor (X) are close to the fluid analytical ones (points), for each angle between -60° to 60° (beam width) and whatever the distances r (from 0 to 1000 m).
+For most of the values the differences between the two methods are less than a few pourcentages.
+The greatest differences are obtained for great distances and angles.
+They reach about 11%(= 16.9 - 15.2)/16.7 for r = 1000m and $\theta = 60$.

-We conclude that the fluid model approach is accurate: it allows to calculate the interference factor experienced by a mobile, whatever its position in a cell.
+We conclude that the fluid model approach is accurate for three sectors antennas considered by France Telecom R&D. It allows to calculate the interference factor experienced by a mobile, whatever its position in a cell.
+To generalize our analysis, a validatation of our approach to other kinds of antennas should be done.